Wolf's Crossing Science Night 2019

 Wolf's Crossing Science Night is for the whole family!

-Science Night is sponsored by the PTA and is supported by teachers, staff, administrators, and parents.
+Wolf’s Crossing Elementary School is holding its 7th Annual Science Night on Thursday, April 18, 2019, from 6pm–8pm.
+This event is sponsored by the PTA and is supported by teachers, staff, and parents.

-Science Night brings Hands-on STEM activities for the whole family to enjoy, as well as our Wolf's Crossing Student Science Fair.
+Science Night is an evening with Hands-on STEM activities for the whole family, as well as our traditional Wolf's Crossing Student Science Fair.

 Hands-on STEM Activities